PEM--/grunt-svg2storeicons/README.md

 Create icons for mobile and tablet applications for all stores from a simple squared SVG.

+As 0.3.X, Cordova / PhoneGap have changed their directory and naming conventions so that it fits better the targeted plaftforms.
+This plugins is adapted to the new file structure to ease integration.
+Check former release  0.1.Xif you are still on Cordova / PhoneGap 0.2.X releases.

 ![Build flow](https://raw.github.com/PEM--/grunt-svg2storeicons/master/doc/flowchart.png "Build flow")

 > In bold, the chart represents the user provided options.
 Normal texts are the generated sub file paths.